 Draft - Wet Meadow/Grassland Definition Resolution and Importance of Inclusion in Existing and Future PRRIP Land Complexes

-Purpose: Provide the GC with sufficient information to evaluate management options different than the current grazing regime identified in the Restoration and Management Framework.
+Purpose: Provide the GC with sufficient information to continue to evaluate other potential management options than the currently used grazing regime identified in the Restoration and Management Framework.

-Objective: Identify any remaining concerns/issues with wet meadow definition, grassland importance and buffers within PRRIP habitat complexes to inform a policy decision on a transition from a focus on research/science to a management program based on characteristics of individual wet meadow/grassland parcels which can be carried over into subsequent increments or extensions.
+Objective: Identify concerns/issues with wet meadow definition, grassland importance and buffers within PRRIP habitat complexes to inform a policy decision on a transition from a focus on research/science to a management program based on characteristics of individual wet meadow/grassland parcels which can be carried over into subsequent increments or extensions.

 Narrative:

 The PRRIP was to acquire within the first increment 9200 acres of land that approximates the definitions of a habitat complex as defined in Table 1 of the Land Plan.
 One component of that complex definition is wet meadows that are native grasslands with some area having a saturated root zone 5-12.5% of the time (i.e., wetland).
 With no specifically defined percentage of the area that needs to be wetland there is substantial variation in what may constitute a wet meadow.
 The wet meadow hydrology studies undertaken by the PRRIP clearly document this variation.
 In addition to the hydrology studies restoration projects on various parcels have created additional wetland swales within in surrounding upland grasslands with variable but limited response by whooping cranes.
-Recent analysis on crane habitat selection done in different manners points to the fact that whooping cranes select for wetlands but have limited use of upland grasslands, this same pattern is seen throughout the flyway.
-It is the belief of the TAC that we have enough knowledge of wet meadows function and that they serve as important feeding/loafing areas for WHCR’s and SHCR’s as well as important habitat for other species of concern and should be managed to their highest potential.
-We recognize every site should be considered individually for development of specific management regimes including modified grazing regimes for the benefit of flora and fauna.
+A recent analysis on crane habitat selection done in different manners points to the fact that whooping cranes select for wetlands but have limited use of upland grasslands, this same pattern is seen throughout the flyway.
+Regardless of WHCR use and selection of wetlands in the AHR, the TAC recognizes the value of wet meadows as important feeding/loafing areas for WHCR’s as well as important habitat for other species of concern and should be managed to their highest potential.
+We recognize every site should be considered individually for development of specific management regimes including the continued grazing regime and modified grazing regimes for the benefit of flora and fauna.

 Background:

 All lands purchased by the PRRIP were vetted through the Land Evaluation Process by a subset of the Land Committee, ultimately approved by consensus of the Land Committee and then consensus of the Governance Committee.
 The Land Plan recognizes that there were differences in opinion of how important the exact habitat complex definition was to meet the needs of the species and specifically states flexibility is needed when considering lands for purchase and that adaptive management may modify management actions.
-Since all acres purchased by the PRRIP count towards the Goals and Objectives of the PRRIP there is a desire to manage some of these grasslands in a manner that may not be considered the best whooping crane habitat but that will have higher ecological value.
-The TAC does not support selling or in any way redefining what has been purchased.
-In general, there is agreement that all PRRIP complex lands are currently providing value as important roost habitat (riverine) or at a minimum, buffer habitat (off-channel habitat adjacent to riverine habitat), with some of that off-channel habitat directly providing higher quality whooping crane habitat than others.
+Since all acres purchased by the PRRIP count towards the Goals and Objectives of the PRRIP, there is a desire to manage some of these grasslands in a manner that may not be considered the best whooping crane habitat but that will have higher ecological value.
+The TAC does not support selling or in any way redefining lands that have been purchased.
+In general, there is agreement that all PRRIP complex lands are currently providing value as important roost habitat (riverine) or at a minimum, buffer habitat (off-channel habitat adjacent to riverine habitat), with some of the off-channel habitat directly providing higher quality whooping crane habitat than others.
 We also recognize the GC retains discretion to sell some of these areas, should they decide to purchase more desirable lands.
 We also recognize future complex habitat lands may be acquired with both riverine and non-riverine habitat.